 Dropping in the code to enable sidebars requires placing that code inside of HTML specifically designed to accommodate the sidebar.
 If you just insert the code and assign widgets to your sidebar, your content and design will be disrupted.

-You might not need a sidebar today, but what if you decide to redesign your site in a year and you want a sidebar?
-If your current theme doesn’t allow for sidebars, you’ll need to customize your existing theme or buy a new one.
+You might not need a sidebar today, but what if you decide to redesign your wordpress site in a year and you want a sidebar?
+If your current theme doesn’t allow for sidebars, you’ll need to customize your existing theme or buy a new theme.

-If you absolutely love your WordPress theme that doesn’t use sidebars, we can help you customize your theme to include sidebars.
+If you absolutely love your WordPress theme that doesn’t use sidebars, we can help you customize your free and premium themes to include sidebars.

-When you head over to Appearance > Menus, regardless of your theme, you expect to see the “Edit Menus” and “Manage Locations” options.
+When you head over to Appearance > Menus, regardless of your theme, you expect to see the “Edit Menus” and “Manage Locations” options in navigation menus.
 This is the area where you can select what pages, posts, and categories you want to add to your menu.

-It’s not uncommon for WordPress theme developers to remove your ability to edit your menu items in this section and instead, require that you use their custom menu interface.
+It’s not uncommon for most popular WordPress themes developers to remove your ability to edit your menu items in this section and instead, require that you use their custom menu interface.

-Most of the time, when theme developers create their own menu systems, it’s designed to accommodate a mega menu with a variety of options.
-For example, drop-down menus that display thumbnails, videos, and other fancy features.
+Most of the time, when theme based developers create their own menu systems, it’s designed to accommodate a mega menu with a variety of options.
+For example, drop-down menus that display thumbnails, videos, and other more advanced features.

-There are a variety of mega menu plugins for WordPress, including Hero Menu, WP Mega Menu, Superfly, and Uber Menu.
+There are a variety of mega menu plugins for WordPress, including Hero Menu, WP Mega Menu, Superfly, Uber Menu and builder plugins.
 There’s really no reason for a theme developer to require end users to use a built-in mega menu.

 End users should always have the option to use the native menu system.
 When you don’t need a complex mega menu, a built-in mega menu system can be cumbersome.